mriot/mriot/README.md

 # Hey 👋

 ### My name’s Markus.
-I'm a developer who really enjoys reverse engineering.
+I'm a web developer who really enjoys reverse engineering.

 I got into coding through game modding back in 2011 and have been working professionally as a developer since 2017.